zhudotexe/kani/README.md

 - **Lightweight and high-level** - kani implements common boilerplate to interface with language models without forcing you to use opinionated prompt frameworks or complex library-specific tooling.
-- **Model agnostic** - kani provides a simple interface to implement: token counting and completion generation.
+- **Model agnostic** - kani provides a simple interface to implement: token counting and completion generation. kani lets developers switch which language model runs on the backend without major code refactors.
-  Implement these two, and kani can run with any language model.
 - **Automatic chat memory management** - Allow chat sessions to flow without worrying about managing the number of tokens in the history - kani takes care of it.
 - **Function calling with model feedback and retry** - Give models access to functions in just one line of code.